Light rail will play an important role in Phoenix's future.

 For the last 15 years, APA’s professional institute, the American Institute of Certified Planners (AICP), has organized the workshop to give conference attendees a unique opportunity to engage with local planners, residents, and other stakeholders on a real planning project.

-This year's workshop takes place on Saturday, April 2.
-Check out the briefing booklet and register for the workshop here.
+This year's workshop takes place on Saturday, April 2, 2016.

 Just this month, another three-mile extension of the Valley Metro light rail system opened in northwest Phoenix with the expectation of adding at least 5,000 more daily riders upon opening.
 The new Central Avenue extension will stretch five miles to the south and connect another key part of the city.
 The new line will increase access to the beautiful Rio Salado Habitat Restoration Area that stretches along five miles of the Salt River.